 3. Disclosure of Proprietary Information.
-The Receiving Party shall hold in confidence, and shall not disclose (or permit or suffer its personnel to disclose), except on a confidential basis to its agents, consultants, or subcontractors who need to know in connection with the purpose for which it was disclosed and who are bound to preserve the confidentiality thereof, to any person outside its organization, any Proprietary Information.
-The Receiving Party and its personnel shall use such Proprietary Information only for the purpose for which it was disclosed and shall not use or exploit such Proprietary Information for its own benefit or the benefit of another without the prior written consent of the Disclosing Party.
-Without limitation of the foregoing, the Receiving Party shall not cause or permit reverse engineering of any Proprietary Information or recompilation or disassembly of any software programs which are part of the Proprietary Information received by it under this Agreement and shall disclose Proprietary Information only to persons within its organization who have a need to know such Proprietary Information in the course of the performance of their duties and who are bound by a written agreement, enforceable by the Disclosing Party, to protect the confidentiality of such Proprietary Information.
+The Receiving Party shall hold in confidence, and shall not disclose (or permit or suffer its Representatives to disclose), except on a confidential basis to those of its directors, officers, employees, and independent contractors, as well as those individual representatives, lenders, counsel and affiliates and each of their respective individual directors, officers, employees, representatives, lenders, counsel and affiliates, if any, (those individuals who are directly or indirectly furnished Confidential Information by a party are collectively referred to herein as the "Representatives"). who need to know in connection with the evaluation or consummation of the Relationship and who are bound to preserve the confidentiality thereof, to any person outside its organization, any Proprietary Information.
+The Receiving Party and its Representatives shall use such Proprietary Information only for the purpose for which it was disclosed and shall not use or exploit such Proprietary Information for its own benefit or the benefit of another without the prior written consent of the Disclosing Party.
+Without limitation of the foregoing, the Receiving Party shall not cause or permit reverse engineering of any Proprietary Information or recompilation or disassembly of any software programs which are part of the Proprietary Information received by it under this Agreement and shall disclose Proprietary Information only to its Representatives who have a need to know such Proprietary Information in the course of the performance of their duties and who are bound by a written agreement or otherwise under an obligation of confidentiality to the Receiving Party to protect the confidentiality of such Proprietary Information.
 The Receiving Party shall adopt and maintain programs and procedures which are reasonably calculated to protect the confidentiality of Proprietary Information and shall be responsible to the Disclosing Party for any disclosure or misuse of Proprietary Information which results from a failure to comply with this provision.
-The Receiving Party shall be fully responsible for any breach of this Agreement by its agents, contractors, representatives and employees.
-The Receiving Party will promptly report to the Disclosing Party any actual or suspected violation of the terms of this Agreement and will take all reasonable further steps requested by the Disclosing Party to prevent, control or remedy any such violation.
+The Receiving Party shall be fully responsible for any breach of this Agreement by its Representatives.
+The Receiving Party will promptly report to the Disclosing Party any actual or suspected violation of the terms of this Agreement by its Representatives and will take all further steps reasonably requested by the Disclosing Party to prevent, control or remedy any such violation.
+Except as may be required by applicable law or stock exchange rules, without the prior written consent of the other party, each party will not, and will direct its Representatives not to, disclose to any person either the fact that the Proprietary Information has been made available to it, that it has inspected any portion of the Proprietary Information, the fact that discussions with respect to the Relationship are taking place or other facts with respect to these discussions, including the status thereof.

 4. Limitation on Obligations.
-The obligations of the Receiving Party specified in Section 3 above shall not apply, and the Receiving Party shall have no further obligations, with respect to any Proprietary Information to the extent Receiving Party can demonstrate, by clear and convincing evidence, that such Proprietary Information:
+The obligations of the Receiving Party specified in Section 3 above shall not apply, and the Receiving Party shall have no further obligations, with respect to any Proprietary Information to the extent Receiving Party can demonstrate that such Proprietary Information:

-(a) is generally known to the public at the time of disclosure or becomes generally known through no wrongful act on the part of the Receiving Party;
+(a) is generally known to the public at the time of disclosure or becomes generally known through no breach of this Agreement on the part of the Receiving Party;

-(b) is in the Receiving Party’s possession at the time of disclosure otherwise than as a result of Receiving Party’s breach of any legal obligation;
+(b) is in the Receiving Party’s possession prior to or at the time of disclosure;

-(c) becomes known to the Receiving Party through disclosure by sources other than the Disclosing Party having the legal right to disclose such Proprietary Information;
+(c) becomes known to the Receiving Party through disclosure by sources other than the Disclosing Party not known by the Receiving Party to be prohibited from disclosing such Proprietary Information;

 (d) is independently developed by the Receiving Party without reference to or reliance upon the Proprietary Information; or